kubeslice-ent/egs-installation/docs/Quick-Install-README.md

 ```

 **Note**: The installer clones the repository internally and uses `egs-installer-config.yaml` from the repository as the source of truth.
 It then updates this file with your specific configuration.

+> ⚠️ **Important:** The Quick Installer always uses the **same `egs-installer-config.yaml` file** in your working directory.
+When you run the installer multiple times, it updates this existing file with your new configuration - it does **not** create a separate config file.
+In `--register-worker` mode, existing workers are preserved and the new worker is appended.

 ---